CounterStrafe/ethot/README.md

 # ethot

-A Discord bot to fill the void between Toornament and Ebot
+A Discord bot to fill the void between Toornament and eBot

 ## Usage